-- Representing a large mutual fund company in litigation under the Investment Company Act challenging the fees charged by certain of the company's mutual funds;
+- Representation of a large mutual fund company in litigation under the Investment Company Act challenging the fees charged by certain of the company's mutual funds

-- Representing a large financial services company in several putative nationwide class actions challenging its practices with respect to residential lender-placed homeowners, flood, and wind insurance;
+- Representation of a large financial services company in several putative nationwide class actions challenging its practices with respect to residential lender-placed homeowners, flood, and wind insurance

-- Representing a financial services company in connection with government enforcement actions challenging services it provided to Native American tribal lenders that originated small-dollar consumer loans;
+- Representation of a financial services company in connection with government enforcement actions challenging services it provided to Native American tribal lenders that originated small-dollar consumer loans

-- Representing a large insurance company in a putative nationwide ERISA class action challenging its use of retained asset accounts to pay life insurance claims.
+- Representation of a large insurance company in a putative nationwide ERISA class action challenging its use of retained asset accounts to pay life insurance claims

-Prior to attending law school, Mr. Rosenberg was an accountant in the Boston office of Ernst & Young LLP primarily working on behalf of mutual fund company clients.
-During law school, he completed an internship with the Enforcement Division of the U.S. Securities and Exchange Commission and served on the Boston University Law Review.
-Following law school, Mr. Rosenberg served a one-year fellowship with the Suffolk County District Attorney’s Office’s Special Prosecutions Unit.
+Prior to attending law school, David was an accountant in the Boston office of Ernst & Young LLP primarily working on behalf of mutual fund company clients.
+During law school, he completed an internship with the Enforcement Division of the US Securities and Exchange Commission and served on the Boston University Law Review.
+Following law school, David served a one-year fellowship with the Suffolk County District Attorney’s Office’s Special Prosecutions Unit.
 There he prosecuted cases involving white collar crime and public corruption.

 (summa cum laude, William L. and Lillian Berger Achievement Prize, Paul J. Liacos and G. Joseph Tauro Distinguished Scholar Awards)